Anderston

-Foundation of Anderston
+Foundation

 The land on which the present day district of Anderston stands was once known as the Bishop's Forest.
 These lands, situated to the west of medieval Glasgow, were granted to the Bishop of Glasgow by King James II of Scotland in 1450.
 The lands of Stobcross, which occupied part of this area, were the property of the Anderson family from the mid-16th century, and here they built their mansion, Stobcross House.
 Tradition has it that the name came from a wooden cross or ‘stob’ which marked the spot.
 Stobcross House was demolished in 1875 to make way for Queen's Dock.

 Anderston was originally an unproductive section of the Stobcross Estate which was feued out for weavers' cottages in 1725 by James Anderson of Stobcross House.
 It was named Anderson Town in his honour, later becoming Anderston.
 The fledgling village of Anderston began close to Gushet Farm, which became Anderston Cross and today is the site of the Kingston Bridge which carries the M8 motorway over the River Clyde.
 Ownership of the village changed in 1735 when it was taken over by John Orr.
 In those days Anderston had bleachfields down by the river and Main Street consisted of weavers' cottages along both sides.
 As business and trade increased so did the size of Anderston.
 Finnieston, a nearby village was established in 1768 by Matthew Orr, named for the Rev. John Finnie, the Orr family tutor and Finnieston weavers were allowed to become members of Anderston's weavers society from 1774.
 From its origins as a weavers' village, the area became an industrial centre with the growth of Glasgow's cotton industry and other industries including glassmaking and pottery.